Home Battery Backup: Pros, Cons, and Cost

 As a homeowner, there are many financial, environmental, and lifestyle benefits of a solar and battery storage installation.

 Without a battery, grid-tied solar panels shut down to protect the equipment and workers repairing damaged power lines.
-By adding battery storage to solar panels, you can island, or temporarily go off-grid, to run your critical devices with the energy stored in your sustainable renewable power system.
+By adding battery storage to solar panels, you can island, or temporarily go off-grid, to run your critical devices with stored energy.

 The study found a 30kWh storage capacity could meet 96% of the power load during a 3-day outage, including heating and cooling.

 Just as critical, the study showed backup power remains effective through longer spans.
 In most circumstances, solar panels will recharge the battery.
-Therefore, with the 30kWh storage, the batteries could meet 92% of a home’s power load at day 10 of an outage.
+With 30kWh storage, the batteries could meet 92% of a home’s power load at day 10 of an outage.

 Percentage of home power covered by battery backup in an outage